 As resource management is our genuine passion, we’ve compiled a list of recommendations and insightful tips to assist you in improving teamwork based on expert advice from outstandingly successful project managers – the CEOs of Amazon, Microsoft, Oracle, Atlassian, and Starbucks.
-The first thing to remember, and never doubt, is that your team is your power.

 Cultivate the Skill of Continuous Improvement